-- Please note: only the University Provost, Dr. Jean Morrison and Associate Provost Christopher Goss are authorized to sign the legal documents and forms required to apply for permanent residence.
-If you receive any immigration forms requiring an authorized signature, you must forward them to the Office of the Provost.
+Please note: only the University Provost, Dr. Jean Morrison and Associate Provost Patricia O’Brien are authorized to sign the legal documents and forms required to apply for permanent residence.
+If you receive any immigration forms requiring an authorized signature, you must forward them to the Office of the Provost (attn: Annelle Castillo).

 Special Note Regarding Hiring of Faculty Who Are Either Tenured, Tenure Track, On Long-Terms Contracts, Or Medical Campus Rolling Appointments